-- 39. Funding will be provided to our emergency food network partners to sustain delivery of Chorley food clubs/banks to address food poverty within communities and ensure they have sufficient food supplies to support residents for the next 12 months. - 40.
-Communities team will hold a supply of supermarket vouchers supplied through LCC Edenred system which will enable quick support to residents who contact the council in an emergency and provide support within the mobilisation period.
-These vouchers have been selected as they do not allow the purchase or alcohol, tobacco, or lottery products. - 41.
+- 34. Funding will be provided to our emergency food network partners to sustain delivery of Chorley food clubs/banks to address food poverty within communities and ensure they have sufficient food supplies to support residents. - 35.
+Communities team will hold a supply of supermarket vouchers supplied through LCC Edenred system which will enable quick support to residents who contact the council in an emergency.
+These vouchers have been selected as they do not allow the purchase or alcohol, tobacco, or lottery products. - 36.
 Warm welcoming spaces initiative to be sustained where there is a provision of hot food which vulnerable residents can access along with wider advice on support.